Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Methods

 \subsection{Information Imbalance}

 Consider two representation spaces $A$ and $B$ consisting respectively of paired data points $\{x_i\}_{i=1}^N$ and $\{y_i\}_{i=1}^N$.
-Let $r_{ij}^X$ refer to the neighbor-rank of point $j$ to point $i$ in space $X$, for instance, if $x_j$ is $x_i$'s first nearest neighbor in space $X$, then $r_{ij}^X=1$.
-Then, $\Delta(A\to B)$ is given by \citep{Glielmo_Zeni_Cheng_Csányi_Laio_2022}
+Let $r_{ij}^X$ refer to the neighbor-rank of point $j$ to point $i$ in space $X$.
+For instance, if $x_j$ is $x_i$'s first nearest neighbor in space $X$, then $r_{ij}^X=1$.
+Then, $\Delta(A\to B)$ is given by \citep{Glielmo_Zeni_Cheng_Csányi_Laio_2022}:

 If nearest neighbors in $A$ are also nearest neighbors in $B$, then $\Delta(A\to B) \approx 0$.
-If nearest neighbors in $A$ have a uniformly-distributed neighbor rank in $B$, \ie neighbors in $A$ are uninformative about neighbors in $B$, and $\Delta(A\to B)$ is near $1$.
+If nearest neighbors in $A$ have a uniformly-distributed neighbor rank in $B$, i.e., neighbors in $A$ are uninformative about neighbors in $B$, and $\Delta(A\to B)$ is near $1$.